 Bullying Based on Sexual Harassment Unwelcome sexual advances, request for sexual favors and/or other inappropriate verbal, written, or physical conduct of a sexual nature, directed toward others.
 Any person engages in sexual harassment whenever they make sexual advances, requests sexual favors, and engages in other verbal or physical conduct of a sexual or sex-based nature, imposed on the basis of sex, that: 1.
 Denies or limits the provision of educational aid, benefits, services, or treatment; or that makes such conduct a condition of a student's academic status; or 2.
 Has the purpose or effect of: a.
 Substantially interfering with a student's educational environment; b.
 Creating an intimidating, hostile, or offensive educational environment; c.
 Depriving a student of educational aid, benefits, services, or treatment; or d.
 Making submission to or rejection of such conduct the basis for academic decisions affecting a student.
 The terms "intimidating," "hostile," and "offensive" include conduct that has the effect of humiliation, embarrassment, or discomfort.
 Examples of sexual harassment include touching, crude jokes or pictures, discussions of sexual experiences, teasing related to sexual characteristics, and spreading rumors related to a person's alleged sexual activities (Board Policy 7.020).
 Bus Suspension A bus suspension is the student being removed from bus transportation privileges.
 This resolution is used when a student commits an offense on the bus that was determined to be either a significant disruption to the safety of others or a threat to the safety of others.
 If the student does not have alternative transportation during the bus suspension, out-of-school suspension guidelines apply.
 Cell Phone Use Zones The use of cellphones will only be allowed before entering or after leaving the building or in cellphone use zones.
-If there is an emergency, please notify the office and the student will be located.
+Please refer to Middle School Cell Phone Guidance for middle school students.
+If a parent/guardian must reach a student due to an emergency, the parent/guardian may contact the school office and school personnel will locate the student.
 Check In Check Out (CICO) The intervention is focused on connecting a student with a caring adult and providing positive feedback to the student throughout the day.
 The core features of CICO are increased student contact with specific positive feedback, increased student contact with specific and effective corrective feedback and increased student contact with attention designed to provide ample practice of targeted behaviors.

 Community Service The administrator refers the student and parent or legal guardian to a community service agency for support that is approved by the School District.
-Conference A communication that takes place either face-to-face or by telephone.
+Conference A communication that takes place either face-to-face, by telephone, or other electronic means.
 Conflict Mediation The school official works with a student or students to resolve a conflict to mediate the situation with resolution.
 The school official notifies the parent or legal guardian(s) of all students involved.
 Consequence A result that follows from an action or condition.
-Consumption/Use The student has consumed, ingested, assimilated, inhaled, or injected any of the substances listed in this offense.
+Consumption/Use The student has consumed, ingested, assimilated, inhaled, or injected any of the substances listed in the offense.
 Criminal Behavior Any behavior that is considered an infraction against the law.